disneystreaming/neutrino/README.md

 There are some mature dependency injection frameworks in the JVM world, such as [Guice](https://github.com/google/guice) and [Spring framework](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html), which are all designed to work properly in a single JVM process.

 A spark job is a distributed application that requires the collaboration of multiple JVMs.
 Under such circumstances, it is so common to pass some object from the driver to executors, and spark requires the passed object and all its direct or in-direct dependencies to be serializable (as described by the following picture), which needs quite a lot of efforts.
 Not to mention if the checkpoint is enabled in spark streaming, more objects need to be serialized.
-Normal DI frameworks can't handle it for us.
+Normal DI frameworks can't handle it for these scenarios.

 ![serialize all dependencies](./images/deps_serialization.png)

 # What can the neutrino framework do
-The neutrino framework is designed to relieve the serialization work in spark application.
-In fact, in most cases except for the data object (such as elements in RDD), our framework will handle the serialization/deserialization work automatically (include normal object serialization and checkpoint).
+The neutrino framework is designed to relieve the serialization work from spark application.
+In fact, in most cases except for the data object (such as elements in RDD), our framework will handle the serialization/deserialization work automatically (including normal object serialization and checkpoint).

-And the framework also provides some handy DI object scope management features, such as Singleton Scope per JVM, StreamingBatch scope (reuse the object in the same spark streaming batch per JVM).
+The framework also provides some handy DI object scope management features, such as Singleton Scope per JVM, StreamingBatch scope (reuse the object in the same spark streaming batch per JVM).

-In addition, the spark key utility object such as SparkContext, SparkSession, StreamingContext are also injectable, which provides more flexibility for the orchestration of the spark job.
+In addition, the spark key utility objects such as SparkContext, SparkSession, StreamingContext are also injectable, which provides more flexibility for the orchestration of the spark job.

 # How does the neutrino handle the serialization problem